Federated States of MicronesiaOfficial Name: Federated States of Micronesia

 Women Travelers: See our travel tips for Women Travelers.

 FSM customs authorities charge import taxes on cigarettes, tobacco, alcohol, gasoline, and other personal items that exceed the amounts allowed.
 All imports can be physically inspected by customs officials.
 Strict quarantine regulations restrict entry of plant and animal products.
 You should contact the Embassy of the FSM in Washington, D.C., or one of the FSM consulates in Honolulu or Guam for specific information regarding customs requirements.

 Health care facilities in the FSM consist of state-run hospitals on each of the four major islands and a few scattered clinics.
 These facilities lack advanced supplies and medicines, and the quality of health care is low.
 Doctors and hospitals expect immediate cash payment for health services.
-Medical evacuation for non-ambulatory patients is not immediately available and can be expensive.
-Scuba divers should note that although there are decompression chambers in Yap, Chuuk, and Pohnpei, they may not be in working order, and local staff may not have adequate experience in treating diving injuries.
+Medical evacuation assistance for non-ambulatory patients will take a minimum of 12 hours to arrive and can be expensive.
+There are no daily commercial flights, and flights often sell out, so finding last-minute seats is difficult.
+Scuba divers should note that although there are decompression chambers in Yap, Chuuk, and Pohnpei, they are generally not in working order, and local staff may not have adequate experience in treating diving injuries.